artirj/dl-cookbook/README.md

 ## Predict data using a linear model

-Use ~~linear regression~~ a single layer perceptron.
+Use ~~linear regression~~ a single layer perceptron with no activation function.
 This will be a simple function that multiplies your inputs by a weight matrix and outputs that.

 # Regularising a neural network